 Read next: Learn about how liquidity mining is taxed

 Just like banks earn interest on loans, you can too in the cryptoverse - and there are plenty of lending platforms to pick from including centralized lending platforms and decentralized lending platforms.

 For centralized lending platforms, you’ll find most lending products in the ‘earn’ sections and they may even cross over with the interest-bearing platforms we’ve mentioned already as lending is one of the most common ways to earn interest on your crypto.
 Currently, some of the most popular centralized crypto lending platforms are offering APY of up to 32%, and include:

 Lending is also a popular way to earn passive income from crypto in the decentralized market as well.
-Much like with the liquidity provision platforms we mentioned above, with decentralized crypto lending platforms usually works by depositing your capital into a given pool or protocol, after which, you’ll generally receive tokens representing your capital.
+Much like with the liquidity provision platforms we mentioned above, decentralized crypto lending platforms usually work by depositing your capital into a given pool or protocol, after which, you’ll generally receive tokens representing your capital.
 Many of these platforms, including Compound Finance, also reward investors with additional governance tokens which may then be sold, staked and so on.

 In crypto, yield farming refers to the compostability of dApps - which is a bit of a mouthful so let’s break it down with an example.